 Oh, did I mention that we need to go to the original Greek language, the one scientists and doctors use to see what is said exactly?
 So, let's look at this verse again with the correct 4 prepositions shown in Greek.

-"Yet for us there is one God the Father, (ek - pronounced ek, like exit) out of whom are all things and we (eis - pronounced eis) into Him, and one Lord Jesus Christ, (dia - pronounced di or dia) through whom are all things and we (di or dia) through Him.
+"Yet for us there is one God the Father, (εκ - pronounced ek, like exit) out of whom are all things and we (εις - pronounced eis) into Him, and one Lord Jesus Christ, (δια - pronounced di or dia) through whom are all things and we (di or dia) through Him.

 Next, we need to paint a picture of what those 3 prepositions are telling us about our relationships with God, (dia is found twice).

-1. "Yet for us there is one God the Father, out of whom are all things ..."
+1.) preposition - EK "Yet for us there is one god the father, out of whom are all things..."

 We have come out of our Father, and after man's fall, God has made a plan for us to come back into Him.
 "Come Home"

-Father God brought about all creation through His Son Jesus (John 1:3 & Colossians 1:15-16 back this up)
+Father God brought about all creation through His Son Jesus.

 God the Father created us through Jesus' hands, then men fell.
-Now God wants us to return home, come back into Him through His Son Jesus Christ.
+Now God wants us to return home, came back into Him through His Son Jesus Christ.